MQ-software-carpentry/statistics-with-r/_episodes/06-bayesian-statistics.md

 You should focus on the part that reads 1.754927.
 This is the Bayes factor: the evidence provided by these data are about 1.8:1 in favour of the alternative.
 Insufficient evidence to suggest a difference in mean grades.

-Before moving on, it’s worth highlighting the difference between the orthodox test results and the Bayesian one.
+Before moving on, itâ€™s worth highlighting the difference between the orthodox test results and the Bayesian one.
 According to the orthodox test, we obtained a significant result, though only barely.
 Nevertheless, many people would happily accept  p=0.043 as reasonably strong evidence for an effect.
-In contrast, notice that the Bayesian test doesn’t even reach 2:1 odds in favour of an effect, and would be considered very weak evidence at best.
-In my experience that’s a pretty typical outcome.
+In contrast, notice that the Bayesian test doesnâ€™t even reach 2:1 odds in favour of an effect, and would be considered very weak evidence at best.
+In my experience thatâ€™s a pretty typical outcome.
 Bayesian methods usually require more evidence before rejecting the null.

 #### Paired samples t-test